PoliticsIsraeli army continues attacks in Lebanon and Gaza

 6.10.2024 - 05:15

-The armed forces had taken numerous measures to reduce the danger to civilians before the "precise" attacks, the Israeli army said.
-According to Arab reports, at least 15 people were killed and dozens injured in the area.
-Neither the Arab reports nor the information provided by the Israeli army could be independently verified.
+In an area in the center of the Gaza Strip, two command centers of the Islamist Hamas were also attacked, the army announced earlier.
+One was located in a former school, the other in a former mosque.
+Even before these "precise" attacks, the armed forces had taken numerous measures to reduce the danger to civilians, the Israeli army explained.
+According to Arab reports, at least 24 people were killed and dozens injured in the area.
+Neither the Arab reports nor the information provided by the Israeli army could initially be independently verified.

 Macron calls for halt to arms deliveries to Israel